 Users can toy with branded virtual (3D) objects to see what a product looks like with more scale.

-Non-360° VR formats exist as well, like mobile rich media ads.
+Non-360° VR formats exist as well, like mobile rich media ads as interactive digital ads.
 Remaining limited to the display ad’s boxed screen, users can toggle between products and or flip through catalogues by tilting the phone (like in DSW’s campaign below):